bumble bee on blue baptisia flowers

 Pests

 • Ticks are active when the temperature is above freezing.
-Wear light-colored clothing and get in the habit of checking yourself, your loved ones, and pets closely for ticks after spending time outdoors.
+Wear light-colored clothing and get in the habit of checking yourself, your loved ones, and your pets closely for ticks after spending time outdoors.
 Repellents are also an effective tool to keep ticks away.

 • Rose Rosette, a disease of roses, is caused by a systemic virus that is spread by small eriophyid mites.
 It can kill landscape roses, including the more disease-resistant roses such as the Knockout cultivars.
 There is no cure for it.